sitraka-/decolonial-futures/design-and-outer-space.md

 <section data-state=hg data-background-image="assets/imgs/hiragasy_.png">
     <aside class="notes">
-    - One example I want to share is the Hira Gasy, a traditional Malagasy performance, offers a vivid example of speculative ethnography in practice.
-Costumes from the Merina Kingdom of the 19th century drew on European military attire—jackets, trousers, and sashes—not as mere imitation, but as a reinterpretation.
+    - One example of this is the Hira Gasy.
+This traditional Malagasy performance, offers a vivid example of speculative ethnography in practice.
+Costumes from the Merina Kingdom of the 19th century drew on European military attire—jackets, trousers, and sashes—not as simple imitation, but as a reinterpretation.
 Woven with vibrant Malagasy patterns, these garments transformed symbols of colonial authority into expressions of local identity and autonomy. <br><br>
     - Here, the Merina engaged in a speculative reimagining of ‘Europeanness,’ using design to assert cultural agency and resist imposed narratives.
   </aside>
 </section>